Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 While you are there, you could also take a picnic and make a day of it.
 It would be a great day out that would be difficult to forget.

 Dating doesn't have to be an expensive venture.
 With good company, even simple things can be an enormous amount of fun.
-Whether it is a first date or you have been with your partner for a while, never dismiss the idea of a low-budget date, because they can be just as good as those that you pay a lot of money for, perhaps even better.
+Whether it is the first date or you have been with your partner for a while, never dismiss the idea of a low-budget date because they can be just as good as those that you pay a lot of money for, perhaps even better.